 Every week, I have to publish (aka email) a 30 to 80-page slide deck out to a distribution list of about 50 key stakeholders from the VP/General Manager (who oversees the $1B+ business) all the way through my cross-functional partners (legal, finance, research, analytics, etc.).
 Every week, it's a non-stop sprint to prepare what we call "the consumption deck."

 What is a consumption deck?
-The contents change every week, but this consumption deck essentially captures the most important drivers (illness, distribution, price, promotion, velocity, paid media, etc). that are affecting the business along with recommendations about what to do about it.
+The contents change every week, but this consumption deck essentially captures the most important drivers (illness, distribution, price, promotion, velocity, paid media, etc). that are affecting the business, along with recommendations about what to do.
 We have an in-person meeting every other Thursday to talk through my team's findings and recommendations.
-Consumption is a really big deal at this company and it's probably one of the best roles to be in to learn about managing a business.
+Consumption is a really big deal at this company, and it's probably one of the best roles to be in to learn about managing a business.

 When there's a live meeting, meaning it's in-person and not over Zoom, I have to send out the entire slide deck by the day before 3 pm.
 The consumption meeting is the following day on Thursday in the afternoon.
 When I send it out before the live meeting, it is called sending the pre-read because it gives everyone in the meeting a chance to read the contents before the meeting the following day.